SCR-athif/GadiCart/README.md

     python manage.py createsuperuser

 ### Now the webpage is ready to go you can manage database through admin panel and make changes is html code will reflect the changes by a simple refresh.
-Django is used for backend purposes.

 # Credit